suggitpe/ScalaSandbox/lift-sandbox/docs/2-BuildMapperSchema.md

-G# Building the Lift database schema with Mapper and Schemifier
+# Building the Lift database schema with Mapper and Schemifier

 ##  1. Add in the Mapper dependency
  * Before we can start to introduce a new schema we need to bring in the library to support this.
 The default case for a ORM is `Mapper`.